 Even inexperienced drivers should notice semi-trucks make wide turns.
 Large commercial vehicles, particularly semis that have a tractor and a trailer, cannot turn in the same small radius as a personal car.
 Trucks must swing wide to make a 90-degree right turn.
 Trucks need to start a turn from the second lane to the left, instead of the right turn lane.
 Or a wide turn places trucks in the additional lane of traffic, which may be for opposing traffic.
 These factors, and others, increase the risk of right-turn accidents.
 Truck drivers who carelessly make wide turns put motorists at risk.

-At Lugar Law PC, we have more litigation experience and can handle wide turn truck accidents.
+At Lugar Injury Law, we have more litigation experience and can handle wide turn truck accidents.
 Our clients can include individuals who are injured when a truck makes a wide right turn, though we also can represent individuals and families harmed by left truck turns.

 What Are Wide Turn Truck Accidents?